DRK-512/Operating-Systems/README.md

 For every project simply run <br>
 $ make
-Then some executable will be generated, and will not run If it is not ran, then it needs user inputs to run
+Then some executable will be generated, and will run the executable If it is not ran, then it needs user inputs to run
-To remove the executables, simply run <br>
+To remove the executables properly, simply run <br>
 $ make clean

+If there are some OS project that are not listed here, please let me know

+NOTE:
+These are for learning purposes only, please do not copy and claim as your own